 year of Law School.
 Students applying for early admission must meet the requirements set forth by the partnered Law School program.
 For individualized advice about courses appropriate for law school, students may consult with the advisers for the Pre-Law Society.

 Program requirements among the professional schools of engineering vary, although certain courses are common to most such schools, particularly during the first two years’ work.
 Students may complete from one to two years of pre-engineering and basic engineering course work at Troy University before transferring to a professional school.
 The choice of the professional school and the particular field of engineering will determine the appropriate time for transfer.
 Consequently, students are assigned pre-engineering academic advisers to assist them prior to registration each term.

 Courses required for admission to these professional schools are available at Troy University.
 Admission to these schools is highly competitive.
-Troy University recommends that students who plan a career in medicine, dentistry, optometry or osteopathic medicine follow a program which leads to the bachelor of science or bachelor of arts degree.
-Because certain specific courses are required by medical, dental, optometry or osteopathic medicine schools, Troy provides pre-medicine and pre-dentistry advisers and the pre-professional student has the opportunity to consult with the major adviser throughout his/her undergraduate studies.
+Troy University recommends that students who plan a career in healthcare such as medicine, dentistry, optometry, pharmacy, chiropractic medicine, veterinary medicine, or osteopathic medicine follow a program which leads to the bachelor of science or bachelor of arts degree.
+Although professional schools require many common courses, they d differ slightly for a small number of specialized courses.
+For this reason, students should consult with their pre-health advisors to identify these courses.